Gejix/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13: Write a script that prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.

+100: A script that converts a number from base 10 to base 16.
+The number in base 10 is stored in the environment variable DECIMAL.
+The script should display the number in base 16, followed by a new line.